CoreNameJhay/Coreternet/README.md

 # Coreternet
-A Lightweight Browser Based with Cefsharp C#
+A Lightweight Browser for Low End PCs Based with CefSharp